 - Any traffic infraction which results in serious bodily injury or death as the result of a crash.

-- Speeding over 30 mph over speed limit.
+- Speeding over 30 mph over the speed limit.

 TRAFFIC TICKET OPTIONS

-If you pay the citation you are admitting guilt and points will be assessed on your license.
+If you pay the citation, you admit guilt, and points will be assessed on your license.

 (See point schedule)

 |UNLAWFUL SPEED 15 MPH OR LESS OVER LAWFUL OR POSTED SPEED||3 POINTS|